 VIDA is a workforce development program designed to respond to the job training needs of the Rio Grande Valley's Empowerment Zones.
 Participants of the program will be recruited and trained to qualify for higher paying jobs available in the Valley.
 Long-term training (1-2 years) will be limited to targeted occupations with identified job openings.
 Customized training (less than 1 year) will be made available through a contractual partnering between VIDA, Industry and local community colleges.
 Applications are available at VIDA satellite offices.
-Students needing more information on VIDA may contact the Financial Aid Office at STCC.
+Students needing more information on VIDA may contact the STCC Office of Financial Aid.